AndersDeath/diary2/000-current.md

 # 09 September - Montag - Yerevan - 718 Tag der Einwanderung - Heat Sunny

 The final stage of my teeth treatment has been started.
+I spent a half of the day in doctor's cabinet.